wp-cli/handbook/docs/commands-cookbook/index.md

 **@when**

 This is a special tag that tells WP-CLI when to execute the command.
-It supports [all registered hooks](/docs/internal-api/wp-cli-add-hook/).
+It supports [all registered WP-CLI hooks](/docs/internal-api/wp-cli-add-hook/).

 ```
-@when before_wp_load
+@when after_wp_load
 ```

 Do keep in mind most WP-CLI hooks fire before WordPress is loaded.
 If your command is loaded from a plugin or theme, `@when` will be essentially ignored.